valentynkt/BackendGarden/content/notes/API-First.md

 ## Introduction

-The API-First approach centers on designing and developing APIs before any other application components.
+The API-First approach centers on designing and developing [[API|APIs]] before any other application components.
 This strategic method ensures that APIs, which are crucial for both internal and external functionalities, are treated as foundational elements, optimizing integration and scalability from the start.

 ## Why API-First Matters